Nile Theological College

 About Our Partner

 Nile Theological College was founded by former Presbyterian missionary Bill Anderson in 1991.
-It has been the highest level theological training institution for the churches in South Sudan offering a Bachelor’s degree.
-Presbyterians from two Sudanese denominations attend there, as do Episcopalians and members of other Protestant traditions.
+It is the highest-level theological training institution offering a bachelor’s degree for the churches in South Sudan.
+Presbyterians from two Sudanese denominations attend NTC, as do Episcopalians and members of other Protestant traditions.
 In 2011 it became a two-campus theological institution with one in Khartoum (Republic of Sudan) and the other in Juba (Republic of South Sudan).
 When civil war broke out in South Sudan in December 2013, the southern campus of NTC temporarily lost its teachers and students who fled to safety.
 Its facilities in Malakal were destroyed.
 The school started up again in the spring of 2015 in borrowed quarters in Juba with five students.
 Now there are 27 with more on the way when the civil war completely ends.
-The school has great plans to develop its faculty and build a new campus.
+The school has plans to develop its faculty and build a new campus.
+PC(USA) mission co-workers Bob and Kristi Rice live in Juba, and Bob teaches a broad range of courses in theology and biblical studies at NTC.
 NTC’s northern campus in Khartoum continues to flourish amazingly in a 90% Islam environment.

-The Outreach Foundation is seeking gifts totaling $10,000 in scholarship support of students at Nile Theological College, $5,000 for the Khartoum campus and $5,000 for the Juba campus.
+The Outreach Foundation is seeking gifts totaling $14,000 in scholarship support of students at Nile Theological College.